rigetti/qcs-sdk-rust/README.md

 ## Release

-To release this crate, manually run the `release` workflow in GitHub Actions.
+To release the library crate or the bindings to Python, manually run the `release` or `release python` workflow in GitHub Actions, respectively.

 [cargo-make]: https://sagiegurari.github.io/cargo-make/
 [Quantum Cloud Services]: https://docs.rigetti.com/qcs/